This common condition makes babies spit up often, and may cause a lot of discomfort.

 3. Keep your baby upright after feedings.

 This means upright on your shoulder, not partially upright in a swing.
-This may keep the milk from escaping the stomach and will allow some to pass into the lower intestinal tract, creating more room in the stomach.
+This may keep the milk from escaping the stomach and will allow some milk to quickly pass into the lower intestinal tract, creating more room in the stomach.

 5. If you are breastfeeding, consider limiting the amount of spicy foods you eat.